Organic Architecture: ‘A sensible process with a purpose’

 Frank Lloyd Wright (1869-1959)

-- He gave direction to organic architecture.
+- He gave a different direction to organic architecture.

-- His work: Falling water, Taliesin in Spring Green in Wisconsin, Taliesin West in Arizona, etc.
+- His work: Falling Water, Taliesin in Spring Green in Wisconsin, Taliesin West in Arizona, etc.

 Frank Lloyd Wright believed that architecture is more a way of living rather than just a tangible thing.
 Also, he was certain of one thing that a building should grow naturally from its environment.